Your buying guide for the best Chinese phones in 2019

-You've probably heard of brands such as Huawei, ZTE and Lenovo, although you might not be aware that the latter makes phones as well as laptops.
-Xiaomi, too, is becoming increasingly popular worldwide, and is known as China's Apple.
+You've probably heard of Chinese phone brands such as Huawei and Honor.
+Xiaomi, too, is becoming increasingly popular worldwide, and officially launched in the UK in November 2018.
+Now, in January 2019, Oppo has also made its way to British soil.
 (Also see our round-up of the best budget Chinese phones.)

-Then there's Meizu, Letv, Oppo, Homtom, Vernee, UMI, Ulefone, Elephone, Doogee, Leagoo, Mazze, Bluboo, Oukitel and others that won't sound familiar to a UK audience but offer fantastic value and are well worth your attention.
+Then there's Meizu, Letv, Homtom, Vernee, UMIDIGI, Ulefone, Elephone, Doogee, Leagoo, Maze, Bluboo, Oukitel and others that won't sound familiar to a UK audience but offer fantastic value and are well worth your attention.

 The problem with many Chinese phones is that they can be difficult to get hold of in the UK, and should something go wrong it is more difficult to get it sorted.
 To buy a Chinese phone in the UK you'll either need to look on a site such as eBay or Amazon, or go through a grey-market importer such as Geekbuying, GearBest or Coolicool.
 Be sure to read up on our grey-market tech buying advice before you do so.

 Should you buy a Chinese phone in the UK?

 • Excellent value for money

 • None of your friends will have the same phone